Gray-shanked douc: Conservation

 The grey-shanked douc langur is listed on the IUCN Red List as critically endangered.

 Hunting has been a major problem for grey-shanked doucs.
 They are hunted for bush meat and for traditional medicine purposes.
 Their bones are used to make a substance called "monkey bone balm" which is thought to improve hemoglobin regeneration and renal function.
 Monkey bone balm is also believed to treat lack of appetite, insomnia, and anemia.
 Grey-shanked doucs are also used in the exotic wild life trade.
 The adults are killed and the infants are taken and sold as pets.
 The Vietnam War also reduced the population.
 Soldiers would use the monkeys for target practice.
 Deforestation and habitat fragmentation are also major threats.

 Laws are in place to prevent the destruction of their habitat and to prevent hunting, but although these laws have not always been strongly enforced, that may be changing.
-In 2016 in the Central Highlands, Gray-shanked douc Langurs were tortured and murdered by Vietnamese troops who posted pictures of it online.
+In 2012 in the Central Highlands, gray-shanked douc langurs were tortured and murdered by Vietnamese troops who posted pictures online.